blynkkk/blueprints/LeonardoEthernetBlink/README.md

 # Introduction

 This blueprint is a quick-start tutorial for connecting the Arduino Leonardo board to Blynk using Ethernet.
-You will be able to control the blinking of the built-in LED using a button on the web or mobile dashboard.
+You will be able to control blinking of the built-in LED using a button on the web or mobile dashboard.
 You can also use this blueprint with similar boards, such as the Arduino Uno and Arduino Mega.

 # 1. Components